The First 48 Hours After a DUI | Getting Your Driver's License Back | Easing the Consequences of a DUI | Fighting a Mendocino DUI

 Although an invoice pursuant to this law may be valid if emergency personnel were required to respond (for example an ambulance, paramedics or fire trucks responding to a DUI accident scene, or more CHP or Ukiah officers to manage traffic interruption), nevertheless, the California Court of Appeals for Mendocino County has ruled that an ordinary arrest for DUI is not a sufficient trigger event to require reimbursement to Mendocino County law enforcement under this law.
 See, California Highway Patrol v.
 Superior Court (Allende) (1st Dist 2006) 135 C.A.4th 488.

 A recent example.
-A recent CHP invoice received by one of Jake's DUI clients who was subjected to a typical, uneventful DUI arrest, states that "the defendant herein shall pay to CHP the total indicated below" listing 5.2 personnel hours and a total due of $469.33.
-After reviewing this client's incident, and the invoice received, Jake was outraged by the intimidating and misleading "defendant shall pay CHP" language in the invoice from an agency whose leaders are sworn to uphold and enforce the law; he advised this particular client not to pay her bill based on the individual facts in her case, and fired off a Counsel's Reply Letter on her behalf.
+A recent CHP invoice received by one of Ryan's DUI clients who was subjected to a typical, uneventful DUI arrest, states that "the defendant herein shall pay to CHP the total indicated below" listing 5.2 personnel hours and a total due of $469.33.
+After reviewing this client's incident, and the invoice received, Ryan was outraged by the intimidating and misleading "defendant shall pay CHP" language in the invoice from an agency whose leaders are sworn to uphold and enforce the law; he advised this particular client not to pay her bill based on the individual facts in her case, and fired off a Counsel's Reply Letter on her behalf.

 Although failure to pay may result in a debt collection lawsuit (civil, not criminal case), or may cause an item to be referred to the franchise tax board or a collection agency risking a negative credit incident (many if not most people may never hear from the police agency again, especially if the arrest was in fact uneventful), such possible risks may be addressed, minimized and/or negated with vigilance and protest when the claimed debt is disputed and invalid on its face.